NickelousTex/LaunchDarklyLOS/README.md

 **5. Open a web browser**

 Access the application at http://localhost:3000 in your browser.
-The server port can be updated in the .env file.

 **6. Update environment variables**